greg-raven/Impeachment-Chronicles/_posts/2020-08-09-only-person-stealing-election-is-trump.md

 ---
-title: 'Only guy trying to steal the election is Trump'
+title: "Only guy trying to steal the election is Trump"
 layout: post
 author:
 - Hakeem Jeffries